-Rheumatology is the specialty of medicine that includes arthritis and autoimmune diseases.
+Rheumatology is the specialty of medicine that includes autoimmune and autoinflammatory conditions including arthritis.
 The term arthritis refers to the inflammation of a joint in the body.
-An autoimmune disease is where an abnormality in the immune system leads to the body’s defence harming its own cells by mistake.
+An autoimmune or autoinflammatory condition is where an abnormality in the immune system leads to the body’s defence harming its own cells by mistake.

 Paediatric Rheumatology encompasses a wide variety of inflammatory and non-inflammatory conditions of the musculoskeletal system (muscles and joints) as well as conditions of non-infectious multi-system inflammation.